cloudmesh-community/book/chapters/in/git/github.md

     $ git rebase origin/master
     $ git push

-Then reapply your changes to refs.bib - simply use the backedup version and use the editor to redo the changes.
+Then reapply your changes to refs.bib - simply use the backed up version and use the editor to redo the changes.

 At this stage, only refs.bib is changed: